imgta/imgta/README.md

 #### ABOUT ME

 > 🚀 Full Stack Software Engineer integrated into the circuitry of tech by way of science
-> 🌱 Onion architecture, AI pipelines, data aggregation
+> 🌱 AI pipelines, data transformation, vector embeddings
-> 😎 Open to opportunities to collaborate
+> 🤗 Open to opportunities to collaborate
 ---
 #### TECH